-The Institute for Writing and Rhetoric at Dartmouth College oversees first-year writing courses (Writing 2-3, Writing 5, and the First-Year Seminars taught in departments and programs throughout the College); selected upper-level courses in Writing; courses in Speech; and free student support services through our writing tutoring center.
-Dartmouth's first-year writing sequence prepares students to engage fully with their intellectual work in every discipline.
+The Writing Program oversees First-Year Writing courses (Writing 2-3, Writing 5, and the First-Year Seminars taught in departments and programs throughout the College) and free student support services through our writing tutoring center.
+Dartmouth's First-Year Writing sequence prepares students to engage fully with their intellectual work in every discipline.
 In order to provide a solid foundation for that work, Dartmouth requires first-year students to take Writing 5 or Writing 2-3, followed by a First-Year Seminar.
 Humanities 1-2 may also be taken to fulfill the first-year writing and first-year seminar requirements, with Humanities 1 taking the place of Writing 5 and Humanities 2 taking the place of First-Year Seminar.
+The Speech Program curriculum embarks students on a rigorous course of study in rhetorical theory and practice that equips them for a variety of rhetorical situations, including public advocacy campaigns, social movements, and persuasion analysis.